-Besides, the Sankey diagram in Fig.~\ref{fig:root_cause_stages} illustrates where the DBs introduced in a dependency are introduced across the lifecycle~stages.
-Generally,~a DB can be introduced at any dependency at any stack layer (except for \textit{Application}) at~any lifecycle stage (except for development).
+Besides, the Sankey diagram in Fig.~\ref{fig:root_cause_stages} shows where~the DBs introduced in a dependency are introduced across the~lifecycle stages.
+Generally,~a DB can be introduced at any dependency at any layer (except for \textit{Application}) at~any lifecycle stage (except for development).
 It reveals the complexity~of~DB localization.